ladyson1806/AEBINUM/Git/Git_tutorial.md

 #### 1. Create a GitHub account
 - Sign up on https://github.com/

+> __Tips__:
+> - For getting your SSH keys and add them them to your SSH agent, take a look here: https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent

 #### 2. Configure your username and email on Git
 - `--global` will set this username and email for all your Git repositories